 Jacquelyn Campbell is the Anna D. Wolf Chair and in the Johns Hopkins University School of Nursing, with a joint appointment in the Department of Health Policy and Management at the Bloomberg School of Public Health.
-She is also the Director of the Robert Wood Johnson Foundation Nurse Faculty Scholars program.

 Campbell is a national leader in policy work, research, and advocacy in the areas of domestic violence, violence against women, women’s health, and intimate partner violence.
 Campbell studies violence and health outcomes, in particular the health effects of intimate partner violence on families and communities.
 Her studies have paved the way for a growing body of interdisciplinary investigations by researchers in the fields of nursing, medicine, and public health.
 She is on the Board of Directors for Futures Without Violence, is an active member of the Johns Hopkins Women’s Health Research Group, and has served on the boards of the House of Ruth Battered Women’s Shelter and four other shelters.
 Her expertise is frequently sought by national and international policymakers, and she was a member of the congressionally appointed U.S. Department of Defense Task Force on Domestic Violence.

 – 6/11 Jacquelyn Campbell Discussion on Cumulative Trauma in the Lives of our Youth Register for this webinar.